jungwonsherryzang/3DPortfolio/README.md

 ## Enhanced my previous portfolio with adding *3D effects* on it

-+Used JavaScript as the main programming language +Used various libraries and frameworks to make the perfect 3D Portfolio +ThreeJS: animating applications
++Used JavaScript as the main programming language +Used various libraries and frameworks to make the perfect 3D Portfolio<br>
++ThreeJS: animating applications<br>
 +3Drei: turning not 3D into 3D
 +TailWindCSS to design: https://tailwindcss.com/docs/guides/vite +ReactVerticalTimeline library: to elaborate my work experience in vertical timeline